lzt68/Online-Learning-Implementation/Garivier-Kaufmann-Optimal-Best-Arm-Identification-with-Fixed-Confidence/README.md

 Here we assume the reward follows Bernoulli Distribution.

+<font color=red>Update on  Mar 27th, 2025.
+The implementation of the numeric experiment is incorrect.
+To be redo.</font>

 ## Remarks

 1. When we calculate $x\log \frac{x}{y}+(1-x)\log\frac{1-x}{1-y}$, we set a minimum threshold 0.001 and maximum threshold 0.999 for both x and y to avoid numeric error.